That all sounds nice, yet super expensive! Is it possible to visit Seychelles on a budget?

 Seychellois Rupee (SCR).
 At the time of writing, 1 USD = 13.53 SCR

 The best connections can be found with Ethiopian Airlines via/from Addis Ababa in Ethiopia.
-This country is definitely worth a visit, however, if your flight allows you a half day or one day in the capital city – consider joining a food tour here, it’s a great introduction to this delicious city.
+This country is definitely worth a visit, however, if your flight allows you a half-day or one day in the capital city – consider joining a City Tour of Addis Ababa, it’s a great introduction to this interesting city.

 Emirates also have some great flights deals from Dubai.
-If you do choose to stopover in this fantastic city, make sure you read our post to visit Dubai on a budget, it’s totally possible!
+If you do choose to stop over in this fantastic city, make sure you read our post to visit Dubai on a budget, it’s totally possible!

 Search for your flight to arrive at Victoria airport (Seychelles International airport).
-Using the Skyscanner website, you can view a whole week or month of flights to compare prices.
+Using CheapOair, you can view a whole week or month of flights to compare prices.
 This is ideal for this destination, as costs can vary greatly depending on the days of travel.